ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ## Windows Graphics Device Interface

-[**Graphics Device Interface**](https://en.wikipedia.org/wiki/Graphics_Device_Interface) (GDI) is one of basic Windows operation system's components.
+[**Graphics Device Interface**](https://en.wikipedia.org/wiki/Graphics_Device_Interface) (GDI) is one of basic Windows operating system's components.
 It is responsible for working with graphical objects.
 All visual elements of a typical application's window are constructed using the graphical objects.
 Examples of these objects are Device Contexts, Bitmaps, Brushes, Colors and Fonts.

 This scheme represents a relationship between the graphical objects and devices: